Gold price per tola increases Rs2,500 in Pakistan

-After declining in the previous session, gold prices in Pakistan went higher on Monday in line with their increase in the international rate.
-In the local market, the price of gold per tola was up by Rs2,500, clocking in at Rs269,900.
+Gold prices in Pakistan rose on Friday in line with their increase in the international rates.
+In the local market, the price of gold per tola was up by Rs2,500, clocking in at Rs280,500.

-Similarly, 10-gram gold was sold at Rs231,396 after it recorded an increase of Rs2,144, according to rates shared by the All-Pakistan Gems and Jewelers Sarafa Association (APGJSA).
+Similarly, 10-gram gold was sold at Rs240,483 after it recorded an increase of Rs2,143, according to rates shared by the All-Pakistan Gems and Jewelers Sarafa Association (APGJSA).

 Last month, gold hit an all-time high of Rs287,900 per tola in Pakistan.